 Pancreatic Cancer Symptoms

-Their are certain factors that can put patients at an increased risk for the development of Pancreatic Cancer.
+There are certain factors that can put patients at an increased risk for the development of pancreatic cancer.
 Some of these factors include a patient’s age, gender, weight, and family history.
-Doctors often refer to Pancreatic Cancer as a “silent killer” because it rarely presents symptoms in it’s early stages, making it extremely difficult to diagnose.
+Doctors often refer to pancreatic cancer as a “silent killer” because it rarely presents symptoms in its early stages.
+This makes it extremely difficult to diagnose.

 - Yellow skin and eyes